 One of the most typical meals in India, at least I had this impression, is a daal.
 A daal is traditionally prepared with legumes, spices, tomatoes, onions, etc. There are many different variations of daal, based on the type of beans you use.
 Daals differ in color, smell, taste, and spiciness, they are vegetarian and many of them even vegan.

 On the wedding buffet we ate many different kinds, and when we went to Delhi city center, we visited a spice shop to buy the typical spices used in daals to be able to prepare them at home.

 We found a web page dedicated to vegetarian Indian recipes where we always look for inspiration when we are in a mood for a daal.
-This one is based on dhal Bukhara recipe from the Veg Recipes of India web site.
+This one is based on daal Bukhara recipe from the Veg Recipes of India website.
 We changed some small things to our taste.

 Servings: 3 – 4

-- 1 cup of white urad dhal (sometimes we use mungo beans, green or black lentils)
+- 1 cup of white urad daal (sometimes we use mungo beans, green or black lentils)

 - 3 medium tomatoes

 - 1 onion, cut into small pieces